Bayesian estimation of a decreasing density: Numerical illlustrations

-To assess the influence of the base measure in the Dirichlet-process prior, we ran simulations using the following choices for the base measure: \begin{enumerate} \item[(A)] The density of the base measure vanishes exponentially fast near zero, as the lower and upper bounds of assumption \eqref{eq:priormass} require:
+To assess the influence of the base measure in the Dirichlet-process prior, we consider the following choices for the base measure: \begin{enumerate} \item[(A)] The density of the base measure vanishes exponentially fast near zero, as the lower bound of Assumption \ref{ass:base} requires: